MISP/misp-book/automation/README.md

 - **withAttachments**: If set, encodes the attachments / zipped malware samples as base64 in the data field within each attribute
 - **metadata**: Only the metadata (event, tags, relations) is returned, attributes and proposals are omitted.
 - **uuid**: Restrict the results by uuid.
 - **publish_timestamp**: Restrict the results by the timestamp of the last publishing of the event.
-The input can be a timetamp or a short-hand time description (7d or 24h for example).
+The input can be a timsetamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).
 - **last**: (Deprecated synonym for publish_timestamp) Restrict the results by the timestamp of the last publishing of the event.
-The input can be a timetamp or a short-hand time description (7d or 24h for example).
+The input can be a timestamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).
 - **timestamp**: Restrict the results by the timestamp (last edit).
 Any event with a timestamp newer than the given timestamp will be returned.
 In case you are dealing with /attributes as scope, the attribute's timestamp will be used for the lookup.
-The input can be a timetamp or a short-hand time description (7d or 24h for example).
+The input can be a timestamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).
 - **published**: Set whether published or unpublished events should be returned.
 Do not set the parameter if you want both.
 - **enforceWarninglist**: Remove any attributes from the result that would cause a hit on a warninglist entry.
 - **to_ids**: By default (0) all attributes are returned that match the other filter parameters, irregardless of their to_ids setting.
 To restrict the returned data set to to_ids only attributes set this parameter to 1.
 You can only use the special "exclude" setting to only return attributes that have the to_ids flag disabled.
-- **deleted**: If this parameter is set to 1, it will return soft-deleted attributes along with active ones.
-By using "only" as a parameter it will limit the returned data set to soft-deleted data only.
+- **deleted**: Default value 0.
+If set to 1, only deleted attributes will be returned.
+If set to [0,1] , both deleted and non-deleted attributes wil be returned.
 - **includeEventUuid**: Instead of just including the event ID, also include the event UUID in each of the attributes.
 - **event_timestamp**: Only return attributes from events that have received a modification after the given timestamp.
-The input can be a timetamp or a short-hand time description (7d or 24h for example).
+The input can be a timestamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).
 - **sgReferenceOnly**: If this flag is set, sharing group objects will not be included, instead only the sharing group ID is set.
 - **eventinfo**: Filter on the event's info field.
 - **searchall**: Search for a full or a substring (delimited by % for substrings) in the event info, event tags, attribute tags, attribute values or attribute comment fields.